hull/hull-connectors/packages/connectors/hull-marketo/assets/readme.md

 - If you've waited for over 15 minutes, and have checked the above suggestions, please check the Hull Status page at: http://status.hull.io/

 ### I don’t get updates of recently updated Leads into Hull
 Check your connector logs for any `incoming.job.error`.
-If you see any with `Unauthorized` go to the `Credentials` Tab and perform the OAuth flow authorization again.
-Make sure that you are linking the connector again to the same Marketo portal.
-Changing the portal on once installed connector can lead to data corruption.
-This operation does not reset any settings from the connector.
+If you see any with `Unauthorized` go to the `Settings` Tab, and confirm that the credentials are correct under the `Connecto to Marketo` section.
+Also ensure that the user you've specified has permissions to do user exports and use the API.
 Right after it's done the incoming dataflow should be resumed.
 You can verify that by searching for any `incoming.user.success` or `incoming.account.success` log lines (it can take around 5 minutes to show up).
-To fill in any missing data you can use `Fetch all Accounts and Leads` button which can be viewed by clicking the "Action" button in the settings page.
-Be careful if you have a lot of data, this action will trigger a full fetch from Marketo

 ### I don’t see recently added/updated fields in Marketo
 You may explicitly send particular users by searching for them in the Hull web app, and clicking the checkbox on the left side of each row.
 Then, in the upper right hand corner of the interface you can click "Send to" and specify which connector you want to send the users/accounts to.

 ### I get empty Users
-...
+Make sure that you've configured the incoming attributes in the `Fetching Users from Marketo` section of the `Settings` Connector tab.